solana-foundation/developer-content/content/courses/connecting-to-offchain-data/verifiable-randomness-functions.md

 [the main branch of the lab Github repository](https://github.com/solana-developers/burry-escrow).

 The repo contains a "Michael Burry" escrow program.
-This is a program that allows a user to lock up some solana funds in escrow that cannot be withdrawn until SOL has reached a predefined price in USD chosen by the user.
+This is a program that allows a user to lock up some SOL funds in escrow that cannot be withdrawn until SOL has reached a predefined price in USD chosen by the user.
 We will be adding VRF functionality to this program to allow the user to "Get out of jail" by rolling doubles.
 Our demo today will allow the user to roll two virtual dice,